Common Breastfeeding Problem – Too much milk

 The answer is yes.
 The first thing that happens when you have too much milk is that you might leak while feeding your baby.
 This can be a problem because it can make bedding wet, which makes changing the sheets difficult.
 It may also leave stains on clothes and furniture.
 And if you’re breastfeeding in public, this may be embarrassing and uncomfortable for you and anyone who sees it!

-The problem arises when your breasts are producing so much milk that they are constantly full and engorged—which is uncomfortable and can cause problems for your baby.
+The problem arises when your breasts produce so much milk that they are constantly full and engorged—which is uncomfortable and can cause problems for your baby.
 For example, if your breasts are always full and engorged, your baby may not be able to get enough milk out of them at each feeding.
 This can lead to weight loss or dehydration in your baby.
 In addition, too much milk can cause a plugged duct or mastitis (an infection in one or both breasts), which can be painful and require antibiotics to treat.

 Too much milk: oversupply